 Umstead red foxes here breed in late fall and early winter, with their gestation/term of pregnancy being 52 to 53 days.
 Between the bathroom and the Big Lake parking lot, red foxes have used a den hole there for years but skipping the last two years.
 Ranger Nick had a great picture of some pups here gnawing on a deer leg outside the den hole, not 5 feet off a social trail.
-The fact that he did not share this with me until months later is still a bone of contention between us.
+The fact that he did not share this information with me until months later is still a bone of contention between us.
 I attributed this grotesque selfishness to his youth and hope he will gain more of the sharing spirit later in life.

 Many authorities have noticed red foxes are denning closer and closer to humans when coyotes are present.
 Coyotes, of course, will kill any fox they can catch being about 1/3 bigger and viewing foxes as competition.
 Coyotes, however, are on the losing end of the stick with wolves in the same way.
 The smaller canine must adapt, move or die.
 It is the canine way.

 One historical story is that early highbrow colonists imported red foxes to hunt in the colonies due to hunts of grey foxes that ended rather quickly with the grey foxes climbing trees.
 This led to the myth that there were no red foxes in America, which was not true.
 Red foxes that were up north, started to move south with the forest opening, which matches their preference of woods and open areas.
 Recent tests of red foxes show no European genetic markers.

 If you are interested in learning more about foxes, J. David Henry has an excellent book called How to Spot a Fox.
 Enjoy the next video of a red fox scream and pay attention to how fast it turns at about second nine.
 I have heard this sound at night here at Umstead.
 The fox here looks like it just wanted to play.